Tw333x/archx/README.md

 <h1>About ArchX</h1><br/>
-ArchX is a ArchLinux installer script which helps you to install ArchLinux while your offline, further more, it uses **bacman** to extract packages from ArchLinux ISO you booted, in addition, it conveys all packages to **/mnt** , on the other hand you are not forced to use Pacstrap script thus you'll have all needed packages installed!<br/>
+ArchX is a ArchLinux installer script which helps you to install ArchLinux while your offline, further more, it uses <b>bacman</b> to extract packages from ArchLinux ISO you booted, in addition, it conveys all packages to <b>/mnt</b> , on the other hand you are not forced to use Pacstrap script thus you'll have all needed packages installed!<br/>

 <h2>Archlinux Offline installer! </h2><br/>